 At the top of the terrace is a Buddha statue, but there is nothing special to see.

-We spent three nights in Siem Reap this time and cycled around the Angkor monuments daily.
-On the first day, we visited Angkor Wat and the Baphuon temple in Angkor Thom.
+We spent three nights in Siem Reap, cycling around the incredible Angkor monuments daily.
+On our first day, we combined the iconic Angkor Wat with the breathtaking highlights of Angkor Thom.

 Comment